SADE-ZONE/workflows/pages/entry_handshake.md

 ![Certificate needed](../figures/svg/generate_certificate.svg)

 ## Communicating Evidence Needs
 The above interaction between the SAM-Gateway and the Drone|GCS is therefore predicated upon a request for action that includes a list depicting the *missing evidence*.
-We define this using a predefined set of keywords connected with a simple syntax.
+We define this using a formal [grammar](evidence_data_exchange.md).